Number of perfSONAR Servers

 Given the potential for result corruption seen when running tests simultaneously using shared hardware (e.g. single processor, single NIC), running tools on the same host was problematic for early releases of the perfSONAR Toolkit.
 It was possible to set up a single server for this use case, but not possible ensure test isolation.
 As an example, consider a dual use machine on a regional network.
 Users from campuses that are downstream from the provider could set up regular testing to this resource, either to measure bandwidth or delay.
 It is quite common to see bursts of packet loss in an OWAMP measurement stream if the host is regularly running 10Gbps bandwidth tests concurrently, as seen in the figure below.

 When coupled with a plot of network utilization, we can see the sudden spike of throughput on a given link, and correlate this with the packet loss we experienced.

-Beginning with perfSONAR 3.4, and subsequent releases, there is support available to isolate the different measurement use cases provided that one of the following holds:
+Beginning with perfSONAR 3.4, there is support available to isolate the different measurement use cases provided that one of the following holds:

 - The node has two network interface cards available to support concurrent latency streaming and throughput testing.

 - The node has a single interface card available, and the operator is accepting of running latency and bandwidth in an interleaved fashion (e.g. latency streaming, the default of older perfSONAR Toolkit releases, will be replaced with sporadic latency tests).